 Purposeful Living

 It’s an overcast evening with light air hanging over the black-eyed susans that blanket the fields behind the house.
-I’m not thinking about how to change the world, but I’m about to learn a lesson that will forever change my life.
+I’m not thinking about living in the joy of the Lord, but I’m about to learn a lesson that will forever change my life.

 I’ve spent most of the day cleaning the house, dealing with a frustrating computer issue, and searching the basement boxes for size 3T sweatpants.

-I’m a bit frazzled by the time the food is on the table and the family is gathered on the deck for dinner.
+By the time the food is on the table and the family is gathered on the deck for dinner, I’m weary.

 Our sweet little girl winds up with a banana peel in her right fist.
-I know she’s aiming for the weeds behind me, and I know exactly what’s about to happen before I have time to swallow my bread and speak a word.
+She’s aiming for the weeds behind me, but I know what’s about to happen before I have time to stop her.

-She throws the peel as hard as her small arm can throw, and the peel smacks me in the center of my face.
+She throws the peel as hard as her small arm can, and the peel smacks me in the center of my face.

 Silent stares watch my face for a reaction.